hayashimatsu/arm-grasp-cube/README.md

 > calipers theorem, the fill-ratio shape test, symmetry folding, and worked
 > examples — is in [`docs/README-yaw-estimate.html`](docs/README-yaw-estimate.html)
 > ([中文版](docs/README-yaw-estimate.zh.html) · [日本語版](docs/README-yaw-estimate.ja.html)).
+> Please download it if necessary.
+It should only be viewed in a web browser.

 ### 3.3 Moving the arm